lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 1.md

 From this point, you can proceed to the step [3.
 Configure Debugger and Start Debugging](#heading--developing-debugging-scripts-debugger-k8s-debugger) described in the Kubernetes Deployment chapter.

 ## <a id="heading--developing-connector-context" name="heading--developing-connector-context"></a>Scripting Context

 [Back to Contents](#heading--contents)

 ### <a id="heading--developing-connector-context-bindings" name="heading--developing-connector-context-bindings"></a>Scripting Context > Bindings

 [Back to Contents](#heading--contents)

 A [Groovy script](https://docs.groovy-lang.org/latest/html/api/groovy/lang/Script.html) can receive externally defined content via the [binding](https://docs.groovy-lang.org/latest/html/api/groovy/lang/Binding.html) object defined in the script's top-level scope.
-In connector scripts, the variable bindings are defined according to the connector type ([Groovy](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/groovy.html), [Scripted REST](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/scripted-rest.html), or [Scripted SQL](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/scripted-sql.html) for a scripted connector) and the [script operation type](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/groovy-operations.html), which are derived from the respective connection configuration registered in IDM.
+In connector scripts, the variable bindings are defined according to the connector type ([Groovy](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/groovy.html), [Scripted REST](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/scripted-rest.html), or [Scripted SQL](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/scripted-sql.html) for a scripted connector) and the [script operation type](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/groovy-operations.html), which are derived from the respective connection configuration registered in IDM and the requested ICF operation.

 For example: